-- This feature allows extension settings to be switched between PTs and SLTs.
-Moving between tenants is also possible. - · Incoming calls to your extension will reach you at your new location. - An extension personal identification number (PIN) is required to use this feature. (→ 6.1.10 Extension PIN (Personal Identification Number)) - If a DSS Console is connected to a PT and the DSS Console is continuously used with the PT after Walking Extension has been activated, the new extension number of the PT must be assigned as the paired extension through system programming. - If the Walking Extension feature is performed at the same time that the target extension is being programmed by PC, the Walking Extension feature may not work properly. (→ 15.1.4 PC Programming) - If this feature is performed using an extension with a Bluetooth wireless headset connected, the Bluetooth device cannot be used with the new extension.
-To use the Bluetooth wireless headset, register it to the new extension. - This feature is not available for SIP extensions.
+- This feature allows extension settings to be switched between PTs (including IP-PTs) and SLTs.
+Moving between tenants is also possible. - Incoming calls to your extension will reach you at your new location. - An extension personal identification number (PIN) is required to use this feature. (→ 5.1.6 Extension PIN (Personal Identification Number)) - If a DSS Console is connected to a PT and the DSS Console is continuously used with the PT after the Walking Extension has been performed, the new extension number of the PT must be assigned as the paired extension through system programming. - If the Walking Extension feature is performed at the same time that the target extension is being programmed by PC, the Walking Extension feature may not work properly. (→ 13.1.6 PC Programming) - If this feature is performed using an extension with a Bluetooth wireless headset connected, the Bluetooth device cannot be used with the new extension.
+To use the Bluetooth wireless headset, register it to the new extension.

-10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features-Walking Extension 12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-Main-Extension PIN
+'''

+4.9 [2-6-1] Numbering Plan-Main-Features-◆ Walking Extension

+6.1 [4-1-1] Wired Extension-Extension Settings-Main-◆ Extension PIN

+6.18 [4-3] DSS Console-◆ Pair Extension

+'''